 2. Pick up the powder with the brush, working the powder into the bristles a little bit.

-3. Knock the base or handle of the brush lightly against the side of the dish to remove excess, or turn the brush bristles-up and tap it lightly on counter to settle the powder into the brush (This keeps you from applying too much powder and getting a dry or chalky look).
+3. Knock the base or handle of the brush lightly against the side of the dish to remove excess, or turn the brush bristles-up and tap it lightly on counter to settle the powder into the brush (This keeps you from applying too much base and getting a dry or chalky look).

 With the Flocked Sponge, the process is similar, but you can vary the coverage by changing the way you apply it to your face.
 Experiment with patting, rolling and stroking your foundation on.
 For a different look, try applying your Base with a damp sponge.

-You can also use a clean flocked sponge to smooth on that flawless look after applying powder with a brush.
+You can also use a clean flocked sponge to smooth on that flawless look after applying base with a brush.
 Using downward strokes minimizes the look of pores and causes those fine little facial hairs to lie down and disappear!